gammu/gammu/docs/manual/smsd/odbc.rst

 On Microsoft Windows, you can find instructions on Microsoft website: http://support.microsoft.com/kb/305599

-For unixODBC this is documented in user manual: http://www.unixodbc.org/doc/UserManual/
+For unixODBC this is documented in the user manual: http://www.unixodbc.org/doc/UserManual/

 Example